poonamarora86/Coursera_Capstone/Coursera_Capstone_Report.md

 This will not only reduce an indiviual effort to go through all locations but also narrow down their search by giving them the liberty and choice to stay in their desired area.

-*Note :- This project attempts to solve the first step of your house search only, not everything.
-Websites mentioned above are still relevant and should be seen as complimentary to this project.